sutoiku/puffin/docs/Cloudless.md

 - Downstream migration and consolidation

 ## Migration
-Whenever PuffinDB is deployed in a cloudless manner, it can be migrated easily to a cloud account created and managed by the customer.
+Whenever PuffinDB is deployed in a cloudless manner, it can be migrated to a cloud account created and managed by the customer.

 ## Consolidation
-Multiple cloudless PuffinDB account can be consolidated easily into a single one.
+Multiple cloudless PuffinDB accounts can be consolidated into a single one.